Zero-Tang/NoirVisor/src/svm_core/readme.md

 The logic of masking `#MC` exceptions is simple: mark the vCPU has a pending `#MC` exception, and inject the `#MC` exception once the `vGIF` is logically set.

 #### Unmasking Interrupts
 The AMD64 Architecture defines priorities for pending interrupts.
-In that `#MC` aborts, `NMI`s and `INIT` signals are held pending while `GIF=0`, we need to take care about their orders when unmasking. <br>
+In that `#MC` aborts, `NMI`s and `INIT` signals are held pending while `GIF=0`, we need to take care about their orders when unmasking. \
 Generally, the relationship of their priorities are: `#MC` aborts > `INIT` signals > `NMI`s.

 ### GIF Logics